Skip to main content

 You can disconnect your document repository or switch to a different provider at any time.

-1. Go to Settings & Apps from your main menu
+1. Go to Settings & Apps from the main menu.

-3. Find the connected folder/provider you want to disconnect
+3. Find the connected folder or provider you want to disconnect.

 Existing documents:

-• Files already uploaded remain in your repository (Google Drive/OneDrive/SharePoint/Dropbox)
+• Files already uploaded remain in your repository (Google Drive, OneDrive, SharePoint, or Dropbox).

 New documents after disconnection:

-• Manual uploads to repository required if you want files in both places
+• Manual uploads to the repository are required if you want files in both places.

-Important: Once disconnected, document synchronization between Uku and your repository stops immediately.
-Tasks created after disconnection won't sync documents to your external storage.
+Once disconnected, document synchronization between Uku and your repository stops immediately.
+Tasks created after disconnection will not sync documents to your external storage.

-If you want to change from Google Drive to Dropbox (or any other provider):
+If you want to change providers (e.g., from Google Drive to Dropbox):

-1. Disconnect your current integration (follow steps above)
+1. Disconnect your current integration (follow the disconnect steps above).

 2. Connect your new provider: